Blog

 • Data warehouses mostly help in data analysis and BI, while data consolidation is also helpful for improving business operations, such as using a customer’s consolidated record to contact them or creating invoices, etc.

-4. Data virtualization
+4. Data Virtualization

 Since it does not have a data model of its own, the purpose of the virtual layer is to accept incoming requests, create results by querying the required information from connected databases, and present a unified view.
-Data virtualization reduces the cost of storage space and integration complexity, since data just seems integrated but resides separately at source systems.
+Data virtualization reduces the cost of storage space and integration complexity, as data just seems integrated but resides separately at source systems.

-5. Data federation
+5. Data Federation

-1. Requirement gathering
+1. Requirement Gathering

 • Do you need to integrate data in real-time or batch integrate at scheduled times?